codicevitae/python-pi/Week_2/Lesson_3/README.md

 ```

 ## Activities
-*These are meant to be given as a seperate handout so the students can work directly on their Pi.
+*Students can work through these activities directly on their Pi.
 Estimated time ~ 20 minutes.*

 1. Type in the following program, what does it do?
 Add a variable `y`, give it a value and have the print statement print the value as well (on the same line).